mongodb/docs-search-transport/README.md

 REST server that exposes endpoints to run queries against A DB.

 ### Atlas Admin Manager
-Module to invoke Atlas Admin commands via the Atlas Admin API.
+Module to invoke Atlas Admin commands via the [Atlas Admin API](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/), specifically manages the Atlas Search Index for Search DB.

 ### Search Index
 Service to read and write from Atlas DB.
 Transports input manifest documents into Atlas DB.
 Also reads DB results for server requests and returns formatted responses.